-To protect your brand, you should purchase various domain extensions, as well as misspelled versions of your domain name.
+To protect your brand, consider purchasing various domain extensions, as well as misspelled versions of your domain name.
 This prevents competitors from registering other versions and ensures your customers are directed to your website, even if they mistype it.

 10. Act fast

 Domain names sell quickly.
-Thankfully, they’re also inexpensive, so register your favorite domain names as soon as possible.
+Thankfully, many domain names are also inexpensive, so register your favorite domain names as soon as possible.
 If you’re having trouble finding an available name, domain registrars like GoDaddy will suggest alternate names during your domain search to help you find the perfect domain name.

 Try it now!